-Manufacturing Technician‘s role is pretty broad in nature and they often use a blend of technical and mechanical skills to do their job.
-They work in a industries such car, consumer electronics, computer or cellphone manufacturing, aerospace, light or heavy engineering, medical device manufacturing and the later stages of pharmaceutical manufacturing.
+Manufacturing Technician’s role is pretty broad and they often use a blend of technical and mechanical skills to do their job.
+They work in industries such as:

 A Manufacturing Technician’s role covers a broad range of responsibilities and may require a high degree of manual dexterity and the ability to operate factory machines, hand or power tools and use software to run computer-operated machinery.